Ideas-on-Stage/ideasonstage.com/content/_index.en.md

 			color		= "text-white"
 			expirydate	= "2019-11-04"
 +++

-## About Ideas on Stage

-Ideas on Stage helps leaders deliver powerful presentations, create inspiring events and empower their organizations with high quality public speaking coaching and training.
-In a world of boring conferences and endless meetings, you will stand out and shine.
+**Ideas on Stage helps leaders deliver powerful presentations, create inspiring events and empower their organizations with high quality public speaking coaching and training.**

-We created Ideas on Stage in 2010, convinced that successful presentations are a key competitive advantage, and offered a revolutionary blend of storytelling, visual design and speaker coaching.
-Our intuition was right: our clients realized the value of high-impact presentations, kept coming back for more, and told their friends.

-Today the communication experts of Ideas on Stage provide a full range of presentation services around the world in English, French, Spanish, Italian and German.
+**Our communication experts provide our services around the world in France, UK, Spain, Italy and North America.**